 The assertions of Hinayana and Mahayana concerning arhats and Buddhas differ in many other ways.
 Theravada, for instance, asserts that one of the differences between a shravaka or “listener” striving toward the liberation of an arhat and a bodhisattva striving toward the enlightenment of a Buddha is that shravakas study with Buddhist teachers, while bodhisattvas do not.
 The historical Buddha, Shakyamuni, for instance, did not study with another Buddha.
 He studied only with non-Buddhist teachers, whose methods he ultimately rejected.
 In the fact that Buddha’s understanding and attainment did not arise from reliance on a Buddhist teacher, Theravada asserts that a Buddha’s wisdom surpasses that of an arhat.

-According to the Vaibhashika school of Hinayana, Buddhas are actually omniscient in knowing such information, but they only know one thing at a time.
+According to the Vaibhashika school of Hinayana, Buddhas are fully omniscient of the past, present and future, but still only know one thing at a time.
 According to Mahayana, omniscience means knowing everything simultaneously.
 This follows from its view that everything is interconnected and interdependent; we cannot speak of just one piece of information, totally unrelated to the rest.

 Hinayana says that the historical Buddha achieved enlightenment in his lifetime and, like an arhat, when he died, his mental continuum came to an end.
 Therefore, according to Hinayana, Buddhas teach only for the rest of the lifetime in which they achieve enlightenment.
 They do not emanate to countless world systems and go on teaching forever, as Mahayana asserts.
 Only Mahayana asserts that the historical Buddha became enlightened in a previous lifetime many eons ago, by studying with Buddhist teachers.
 He was just demonstrating enlightenment under the bodhi tree as one of the twelve enlightening deeds of a Buddha.
 The precursor of this description of a Buddha is found in the Mahasanghika School of Hinayana, another of the eighteen Hinayana schools, but is not found in either Sarvastivada or Theravada.